shohei-kojima/virus_nucleotide_detection/README.md

 -picard /path/to/picard.jar \
 -p 4
 ```
-'-denovo' option performs de novo assembly of HHV-6 sequence, in addition to variant call and consensus sequence generation.
+'-denovo' option performs de novo assembly of viral sequence, in addition to variant call and consensus sequence generation.